 Twine Investment Mix

-Users invest in a mix of ETF’s and open end mutual funds.
+Users invest in a mix of ETF’s from iShares, Vanguard, and some other fund companies.
 The one exception is the Emergency Fund goal, which must be held strictly in the cash account.
-Investments are in funds provided and managed by John Hancock Personal Financial Services, LLC (JHPFS).

 Account Clearing and Custodian